How to Play Baccarat

 - If the banker total is 6, then the banker draws a third card if the player's third card was a 6 or 7.

 - If the banker total is 7, then the banker stands.

 This fourth factor governing whether the Banker gets a third card pushes the overall odds of winning very slightly into the Banker’s favour.
 For this reason, the odds on a Player win are even money, but on a banker win are slightly shorter at 95 percent.
 The other 5% is referred to as “commission”.
 The tie pays out at 9/1.

 It is far more important when considering your baccarat strategy to know these basic payouts than the underlying baccarat rules that bring them about!

 Playing a hand

 The mechanics of a game of baccarat are very simple.
-First, you place your bet on either Banker win, Player win or tie.
+First, you place your bet on either Banker win, Player win, or tie.
 Then, the game commences with two cards dealt to each of the Player and the Banker, and potentially a third card dealt according to the above rules.
-This done, the dealer announces the winner, and winning bets are paid out.
+The dealer announces the winner, and winning bets are paid out.